eduardosilva/entity-framework-guide/README.md

 ```

-* Don't use database initialization strategy inside the context, because this way is difficult to change the strategy in a different environment.
+* Don't use database initialization strategy inside the context, because is difficult to change the strategy in a different environment.
 For example, in integrated tests we can create a SQL compact database to perform tests, but to do this it is necessary to create the database for all tests, so in this case, The application can use `Database.SetInitializer<DataContext>(null)` and to tests can use `Database.SetInitializer<DataContext>(new DropCreateDatabaseAlways<DataContext>())`

 ```c#
 //wrong